pschmitt/pschmitt/README.md

 - 👺 Proud member of [zdharma-continuum](https://github.com/zdharma-continuum).
 The main project is [zinit](https://github.com/zdharma-continuum/zinit), a plugin manager for zsh.
 But there are a lot more projects in there.
-Shoot me a email if you want to get involved ;)
+Shoot me an email if you want to get involved ;)
 - 🏣 OP/OG creator of [pykeepass](https://github.com/libkeepass/pykeepass),
 a library for interacting with [KeePass](https://keepass.info/) databases in